tmarois/Filebase/README.md

 ## Why Filebase?

-I originally built Filebase because I needed more flexibility and control over the database files, how they are stored, type of format stored, query filtration and designed with very intuitive API methods.
+I originally built Filebase because I needed more flexibility and control over the database files, how they are stored, type of format stored, query filtration and to design with very intuitive API methods.

 Inspired by [Flywheel](https://github.com/jamesmoss/flywheel) and [Flinetone](https://github.com/fire015/flintstone)